Skip to main content

 Quick Start Examples

 System metrics like response_time are already collected for every call.
-To set a quality bar, create a metric policy with a threshold:
+To set a quality bar, create a collector with a threshold:

 name: 'Agent Response Time SLA',